Written By: Stephen L. Cawelti, Child Custody Attorney

 1. Don’t Talk Bad About Your Ex

-If you want your divorce to be as painless as possible for your children, one of the number one things you can do is to talk respectfully about and towards your ex.
+If you want your divorce to be as painless as possible for your children, talk respectfully about and towards your ex.
 This does not mean you have to like them.
 It does mean, however, that you have to set aside some of your pride for the benefit of your child.

 Whether you like it or not, your ex is your child’s parent.
 And unless there is abuse involved, your child is entitled to have a relationship with them.
 Don’t taint that relationship; it will only hurt your child.